minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-Regarding roll-call votes, the six roll-call votes included do not amend the same bills, but I assume that they are all the same bill as they all relate to the same subject and institutions, see @rollcall, and therefore I will not control for differences in bills @griers.
+Regarding roll-call votes, the six roll-call votes included do not amend the same bills, but I assume that they are all the same bill as they all relate to the same subject and institutions, see @roll-call, and therefore I will not control for differences in bills @griers.

 By including the aforementioned control variables, I am able to fix certain